• Skip to primary navigation

 Refreshing Grapefruit Paloma Cocktail

 I've made it no secret that I love margaritas.
 After all, I've already posted 3 different variations of margarita recipes (with more to come).
 But I found another tequila cocktail that just might be a major competitor - the Grapefruit Paloma.
-A paloma is a super refreshing cocktail, often made with Grapefruit soda (eg. Fresca or Squirt) mixed with tequila and ice.
-Some versions, like mine, are made with fresh grapefruit juice.

 Refreshing Grapefruit Paloma Cocktail

-If grapefruits aren't in season, or you just don't feel like juicing one, you can use bottled grapefruit juice, but be aware that they are often pre-sweetened, in which case you may need to adjust or omit the sugar in this recipe.
-I highly recommended using pink grapefruit juice, like Ruby Red, because it gives these light cocktails a nice rosy hue.
+I highly recommend using pink grapefruit juice, like Ruby Red, because it gives these light cocktails a nice rosy hue.
 The club soda you top your cocktail off with could be plain or flavored.
-I've tried it with lime and grapefruit flavored versions and both were great.
+I've tried it with lime and grapefruit-flavored versions and both were great.

 Refreshing Grapefruit Paloma Cocktail